firebase/firebase-js-sdk/packages-exp/auth-exp/README.md

 ### Selenium Webdriver tests

-These tests assume that you have both Firefox and Chrome installed on your computer and in your `PATH`.
+These tests assume that you have both Firefox and Chrome installed on your computer and in your `$PATH`.
 The tests will error out if this is not the case.
 The WebDriver tests talk to the emulator, but unlike the headless integration tests, these run in a browser robot environment; the assertions themselves run in Node.
 When you run these tests a small Express server will be started to